 There is a plan for ensuring that the heritage of the town is respected and where possible preserved for future generations to mark its important military history.

-1) The former Sergeants’ Mess, know as Broxhead House on Louisburg Barracks, which is being converted into new workspace fro small businesses, and
+• The former Sergeants’ Mess, known as Broxhead House on Louisburg Barracks, which is being converted into new workspaces for small businesses

-2) The Centurion and Chieftain barrack blocks into flexible office space.
+• The Centurion and Chieftain Buildings on Quebec Barrack which are being converted into flexible office spaces.

-By making it easier to walk and cycle around the town with the ‘green loop’ and ‘green grid’ we will try to reduce the reliance on the car.
+By making it easier to walk and cycle around the town with the 7 mile ‘green loop’ and ‘green grid’ we will try to reduce the reliance on the car.

-By providing facilities within the town so that people do not need to travel to access shops, leisure, education and employment.
+By providing facilities within the town so that people do not need to travel out of the area to access shops, leisure, education and employment.